Welcome on Margriet's site!

 No, that's right, but we will straighten that out later on this page.

-above the music on your sheet.
+than the the music on your sheet.
 The D becomes a B, the E becomes a

 C-sharp (you don't need to write that sharp, the key-signature-sharps